Dublin Quick Facts

 Spring Semester: early January to late May

-The Pomona Program in Ireland is administerd by Arcadia Universty, and hosted at Trinity College, an institution with an enrollment of 12,000 undergraduate students and 5,000 graduate students.
+The program in Dublin is administered by Arcadia University, and hosted at Trinity College.
 Established in 1592 as the College of the Holy and Undivided Trinity of Queen Elizabeth near Dublin, it is Ireland's oldest and most highly ranked university.
-Centrally located in Dublin, the College sits on a beautfiul forty-acre site.
+Centrally located in Dublin, the College sits on a beautiful forty-acre site.

 Arcadia students at Trinity College live in Arcadia provided flats in residential neighborhoods south of the city center.
 Most flats accommodate three to five students, with a kitchen and living area.
 The accommodations are self-catered, and Pomona will provide a meal allowance.